-Every UB Economics major must take at least four upper level (i.e. 300 level or higher) economics elective courses at UB.
+Every UB Economics major must take at least five upper level (i.e. 300 level or higher) economics elective courses at UB.
 Transfer credit may be given towards the required courses (ECO 405 Microeconomic Theory, ECO 407 Macroeconomic Theory and ECO 480 Econometrics I), ECO 181 Introduction to Macroeconomics, ECO 182 Introduction to Microeconomics and other economics electives.

 Obtaining Transfer Credit